 importing posts now. much more work than it should be. when i went to import my wordpress xml file it was too big. plan b spent an evening trying to edit php.ini files on my server to find out bluehost doesn’t allow this plan c i used a windows program (wrx file splitter) to split […]

 actually the site is going to be temporarily down as i try and figure out how to clean out the recent hacker attack on my server. wish me luck and hope to be back soon!
-Be the first to like.
+1 person likes this post.
 Like Unlike

 “Well, I can’t say that it hasn’t been a blast, because it has.
 But it has been decided that this blog has lived its span and that we can better serve you at www.ocregister.com/arts.”